-IIPA is encouraged that despite the absence of legislation, Canada's courts have issued injunctive relief against intermediaries whose services are used to infringe copyright.
-In addition, IIPA is hopeful that the reforms to Canada's Copyright Board will bring Canada's tariff-setting process into closer alignment with international norms in other developed markets, including by setting tariffs that reflect the economic value of the use of the rights concerned (i.e., willing buyer/willing seller standard).
-While Canada has taken steps to implement the U.S.-Mexico-Canada Agreement (USMCA), notably by extending the term of protection for sound recordings and amending its Ministerial Declaration to provide full national treatment for U.S. sound recordings, additional actions are needed to ensure compliance, including for Canada to bring its term of protection for all works into alignment with evolving global norms.
-Canada should meet its USMCA commitments and address pressing concerns, including Canada's deficient online copyright liability legal regime that lags behind global norms.
-IIPA asks the U.S. government to remain extensively engaged with Canada on these and other issues in 2021.
+IIPA is encouraged that despite the absence of legislation, some Canadian courts have issued and upheld injunctive relief against intermediaries whose services are used to infringe copyright.
+In addition, IIPA is hopeful that the reforms to Canada's Copyright Board will bring Canada's tariff-setting process into closer alignment with international norms, including by setting tariffs that reflect the economic value of the use of the rights concerned (i.e., willing buyer/willing seller standard).
+While Canada adopted U.S.-Mexico-Canada Agreement (USMCA) implementing legislation in March 2020, the legislation did not fulfill Canada's obligation to extend the general term of protection for works, because Canada continues to rely on a 30-month window from the date of entry into force to meet this specific obligation (i.e., until December 31, 2022).
+As a result, a Copyright Act amendment remains required for Canada to meet this outstanding USMCA obligation.
+The Government of Canada initiated a consultation on February 11, 2021, on copyright term extension implementation under the USMCA.
+Canada should ensure any such amendments or legislation extend the term of protection for copyrighted works in a manner that has a direct benefit to creators and consumers and encourage investment in new creative works.
+In addition, Canada should meet its USMCA commitments and address pressing concerns, including remedying its deficient online copyright liability regime, which lags behind global norms.
+IIPA asks the U.S. government to remain extensively engaged with Canada on these and other issues in 2022.